Gareth I. Orsmond

-- Represented The Skating Club of Boston in the subdivision and sale of land off Soldiers Field Road in Boston, Mass., for over $40 million and the division and purchase of land in Norwood, Mass., for development of a new training and performance center, which required relocating and renegotiating a complex network of easements developed for an abandoned office park.
+- Represented The Skating Club of Boston in the subdivision and sale of land off Soldiers Field Road in Boston, Mass., for over $40 million and the division and purchase of land in Norwood, Mass., that required resolving issues created by a complex network of easements developed for an abandoned office park.

 - Prepared a lengthy, detailed ground lease for parts of Hood Park, a 20-acre mixed-use, transit-oriented development.

-- Negotiated and prepared numerous commercial leases, including a lease for an energy storage project in southern Massachusetts and leases for The Skating Club of Boston, as tenant and as landlord.
+- Negotiated and prepared numerous commercial leases, including a lease for an energy storage project in southern Massachusetts and multiple leases for The Skating Club of Boston.

 - Represented the Massachusetts Development Finance Agency in several subsidizing efforts, including subsidies for (i) improvements to Union Station in Springfield in connection with redevelopment secured by mitigation payments from a casino, and (ii) a 70-unit mixed-use, work-force housing development in Beverly, Mass.

 - Long-time outside counsel to the Cape Cod Commission; advises the Commission on conflicts of interest, open meeting law requirements, public records law, and land use and environmental matters generally; reviews and prepares legislation and regulations to develop regulatory and planning initiatives.